 Use this Shopify advanced report to share high-level and in-depth metrics of your ecommerce store performance.
 Present key metrics like Orders, Net Sales, New Customers, and more.

-Equates to product Selling Price x Ordered Quantity during the specified Date Range split up by Billing Country.
+Equates to product Selling Price x Ordered Quantity during specified Date Range split up by Product Vendor.